 In fact, the majority of marketers believe that influencer marketing offers the highest Return on Investment (ROI), even more so than the more traditional marketing tools such as SEO, email marketing, social ads, and SEM.

 That said, determining the ROI of influencer marketing appears to be one of the most challenging aspects marketers face.
 While some focus on view, reach, and impression, others prefer to measure metrics such as engagement and clicks.
 Ultimately, it all depends on each business’ objectives.
+Top 7 Hottest social media platforms for Ecommerce.
+Click Here to read this recent blog post.

 With such a high ROI, it’s no wonder the influencer marketing industry has seen tremendous growth in recent years.